SolSoc/maiar-dexscreener/README.md

 "Socrates does not have a last name in historical records.
 He is simply known as Socrates, the classical Greek philosopher."%
 ```

-Output: "Socrates does not have a last name in historical records.
-He is simply known as Socrates, the classical Greek philosopher."%
+Output: `Socrates does not have a last name in historical records.
+He is simply known as Socrates, the classical Greek philosopher.`

 ### With the RAG plugin: